IsmaelDLG/IsYourVPNTrustworthy/AreVPNsAnonymus.md

   - Pros - Unique [IP](#ip-address) for user.
 Harder to block by ISP or Network Administrators, since they use their own ports.
   - Cons - Expensive.

-Some VPN servers offer built-in [DNS](#dns) protection.
-This happens because there is a well-know flaw in some operative systems that, despite having routed the traffic through a VPN server, keep contacting websites using their original [IP](#ip-address) and [DNS](#dns).
+Some VPN servers [^28] offer built-in [DNS](#dns) protection.
+This happens because there is a well-know flaw in some operative systems that, despite having routed the traffic through a VPN server [^28], keep contacting websites using their original [IP](#ip-address) and [DNS](#dns).
 This is a treat to your online security, anonymity and usefulness of your VPN.
 Altough these [DNS](#dns) leaks can be prevented, it can be worth looking for a VPN with built-in protection.

 Notice that using a VPN does not protect you from malicious software.
 While some VPN providers offer additional protection, most do not.
 Viruses, spyware and malware can still harm you when you are using a VPN.